MichaIng/DietPi-Docs/docs/dietpi_tools.md

       free        Print an unused software ID, free for a new software implementation
     ```

-    The <software_id\> which has to be given is the one which is present in the software list within the `dietpi-software` dialogs:
+    The <software_id\> which has to be given is the one which is present in the software list within the `dietpi-software` dialogues:

     ![DietPi-Tools command line installation](assets/images/dietpi-tools-command-line-installation.png){: style="width:400px"}